hchiam/machineLearning/more_notes/googleMLCrashCourse.md

 - **precision** and **recall** are often at odds with each other
 - **precision** and **recall** often need to be balanced
 - ask for both **precision** and **recall** of a model to evaluate a model

 - **ROC Curve** = graph of True Positive rates (y-axis) and False Positive rates (x-axis) at a bunch of decision threshold values (think spam probability threshold values)

   - **AUC** = area under that ^ ROC curve = probability that the model correctly assigns a higher probability to a random actually-positive example than it does to a random actually-negative example.

+- **prediction bias** = when average prediction !== average observation --> something's wrong (incomplete feature set, biased training sample, buggy pipeline, etc.)
+  - prediction bias is a good debug/sanity check
+  - but if there's no prediction bias, there may still be problems with the model